mattfrazee/string-tools/README.md

 Returns: `Number`

 Converts the string into a filesize.
-This method is not chainable.
+This method is not chainable for strings.

 **Example:**